Back to blog

 )

 Feel free to expand the source codes with additional functionalities and adjust the target URLs for your YouTube data needs.
 If you want to store your scraped public data in a CSV or Excel file, check out this in-depth Python web scraping guide for more details.
-Additionally, visit our API documentation to find more information about the payload parameters and other code examples.
+Additionally, visit our YouTube web scraper documentation to find more information about the payload parameters and other code examples.

-In case you prefer visual tutorials, take a look at this extensive playlist of Oxylabs’ video guides to get an even easier head-start into web scraping.
+In case you prefer visual tutorials, take a look at this extensive playlist of Oxylabs’ video guides to get an even easier head-start into web scraping, integration of various types of proxies, such as residential proxies, as well as recordings from webinars.

 The legality of web scraping YouTube videos solely relies on what data you gather and how you use it.
 It’s important to follow all the regulations and laws that govern online data, including privacy laws and copyright.
 In addition, it’s always best to seek professional legal advice before engaging in scraping activities.